SAP-samples/teched2024-AD181/exercises/ex1.2/README.md

 purchase value, reward points and selected product.
 All fields in Purchases must be integer except selected product.
 Redemptions must have 1 field in integer: redeemed amount.
 Each purchase and redemption will be associated to a customer.
-Create 5 rows for each entity.
+Create 5 rows for each entity.'

 4. Select Generate.